lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/08realtime/realtime.rst

 Solution
 ---------

-:ref:`realtime_JavaScript` shows how to control an LED with a pushbutton using JavaScript.
-This recipe accomplishes the same thing using C. It does it in the same way, opening the correct /sys/class/gpio files and reading an writing them.
+:ref:`realtime_JavaScript` shows how to control an LED with a pushbutton using Python and JavaScript.
+This recipe accomplishes the same thing using C.
+It does it in the same way, opening the correct /sys/class/gpio files and reading an writing them.

 Wire up the pushbutton and LED as shown in :ref:`realtime_pushLED_fig`.
 Then add the code in :ref:`realtime_pushLED_c_code` to a file named ``pushLED.c``.